 There’s much confusion as to who were the first people of Beechworth and the surrounding areas.
-In this post I intend to lay out the historical evidence for which Aboriginal clan occupied the Beechworth area, the Pallanganmiddang.
+In this post I intend to lay out the historical evidence for which Aboriginal local group occupied the Beechworth area, the Pallanganmiddang.

 Firstly, some clarifications…

-Before leaping into this post, I would like to state clearly that in my opinion, how Aboriginal people choose to define their particular clan, tribe and country in the present day is solely a matter for Aboriginal people, not to be defined by non-Aboriginal historians.
+Before leaping into this post, I would like to state clearly that in my opinion, how Aboriginal people choose to define their particular ‘clan’, ‘tribe’ and ‘country’ (or any other group category), in the present day is solely a matter for Aboriginal people, not to be defined by non-Aboriginal historians.
 However, historical information furnished by historians (Aboriginal and non-Aboriginal alike) may still be of interest to Aboriginal people, particularly as it contains the voices of their ancestors.
 As with any history ever written, what I present here is a historical (and linguistic) interpretation, supported by evidence; and my interpretation is open to debate if it is likewise supported by evidence.

 The principal historical evidence that I will draw upon in this post will be the oral testimony of Aboriginal people, as told to various Europeans (mainly government officials) in the mid to late 19th century.
 I will do my best to privilege Aboriginal voices as they appear in historical documents, as I place a lot of weight on these ancestral voices.
 While it is true that the documents themselves have been created by Europeans, it is possible to discern when an Aboriginal person has related something directly to the author of a document, as opposed to the author’s later speculations, or speculations by other Europeans who have related information to a document’s author.

 There are many interpretive considerations to take into account when reading historical documents in order to determine which Aboriginal groups existed and what country they belonged to, but for the sake of this blog post, I will point out this one major consideration: that in all the historical documents available in which there are Aboriginal people talking with Europeans about North East Victoria, Aboriginal people tend to identify first and foremost the names of what are now widely referred to as ‘clans’.
-A ‘clan’ can be considered a smaller group within what is colloquially known as a ‘tribe’.
-Clans appear to have been the principal unit of identity from an Aboriginal point of view — as least in terms of defining land ownership.
+A ‘clan’ can be considered a smaller ‘local group’ within what is colloquially known as a ‘tribe’.
+I will refer to them here as ‘local groups’, and ‘tribes’ as ‘broader groups’.
+Local groups appear to have been the principal unit of identity from an Aboriginal point of view — as least in terms of defining land ownership.

-Finally, people unused to reading Victorian Aboriginal clan and tribal names may find this post a bit mind-boggling.
+Finally, people unused to reading Victorian Aboriginal local group and broader group names may find this post a bit mind-boggling.
 For now, the post is necessarily argued in detail so that the sources of the information are as transparent as I can make them.
 I apologise if this makes the post difficult to read.

-The clan historically associated with modern-day Beechworth, and in fact a much wider surrounding area, was the Pallanganmiddang.
+The local group historically associated with modern-day Beechworth, and in fact a much wider surrounding area, was the Pallanganmiddang.
 There are various ways in which their name is spelled in historical texts.
 Sometimes it begins with a B rather than a P, because Europeans apparently struggled to transcribe the sound ‘Bp’.
-Sometimes the clan name is given the clan suffixes ‘-illum’ and/or ‘-balluk’ (used by the ‘Kulin’ tribes from the Broken River down to Melbourne) rather than the clan suffix common to clans of north-east of Victoria and the southern Wiradjuri ‘-mittang’ or ‘-middang’.
-In both cases these suffixes simply mean ‘a group of people’.
+Sometimes the local group name is given the suffixes ‘-illum’ and/or ‘-balluk’ (used by the ‘Kulin’ ‘tribes’ from the Broken River down to Melbourne) rather than the local group suffix common to local groups of north-east of Victoria and the southern Wiradjuri ‘-mittang’ or ‘-middang’.
+In both cases these suffixes (as Theddora woman Jenny Cooper related to anthropologist Alfred Howitt) simply mean ‘a group of people’.
 [1a]

 Anyone reading the historical documents will soon notice that the name Pallanganmiddang has a number of ‘cognates’ (linguistically, a different spelling with the same etymological origin): Ballŭng-kara-mittang-bula, Ballinggon-willum, Bal.lin.go.yal.lum, Pallingoilum, Pallanganmiddang, Pallanganmiddah, Pallengoinmitty, Pal.lum.gy.mit.um, and so on.
 Although it may be difficult to grasp, ‘Pallanganmiddang’ and its cognates are not linguistically the same as ‘Bpangerang’.
 For the sake of making this post easier to read, I have put the various cognates of Pallanganmiddang in bold throughout the text.

-The Pallanganmiddang was recognised as a clan by William Barak, ngurungaeta (clan head) of the Wurundjeri-willam clan (Melbourne area).
-When interviewed by anthropologist Alfred Howitt in the late 19th century, Barak stated that the clan associated with Wangaratta was the ‘Ballŭng-kara-mittang-bula‘.
-Incidentally, Barak separated this clan from the Bpangerang by stating that the ‘Baingerang’ were associated geographically with Echuca.
-Barak also provided an indication of the boundary of Pallanganmiddang country to the south by stating that the Yeerŭn-illŭm-ballŭk clan (a clan of the Taungurung tribe) were associated with a ‘big swamp Below Benalla’.
+The Pallanganmiddang was recognised as a local group by William Barak, ngurungaeta (respected head) of the Wurundjeri-willam local group (Melbourne area).
+When interviewed by anthropologist Alfred Howitt in the late 19th century, Barak stated that the local group associated with Wangaratta was the ‘Ballŭng-kara-mittang-bula‘.
+Incidentally, Barak separated this local group from the Bpangerang by stating that the ‘Baingerang’ were associated geographically with Echuca.
+Barak also provided an indication of the boundary of Pallanganmiddang country to the south by stating that the Yeerŭn-illŭm-ballŭk local group (a local group of the Taungurung ‘tribe’ or broad group) were associated with a ‘big swamp Below Benalla’.
 [1b] This geographical descriptor definitely associates the Yeerŭn-illŭm with Benalla, and perhaps also with the big swamp now known as Winton Wetlands (although this is not ‘below’ Benalla according to cardinal points).
 Importantly, this raw information appears in Alfred Howitt’s primary interview notes with Barak, which are entirely free of Howitt’s subsequent interpretations and categorisations, as seen in his The Native Tribes of South East Australia (1904).

-Pallanganmiddang clan was also recognised by Yowung-illum-balluk clans people (around Mansfield/Delatite River).
-When travelling through Yowung-illum-balluk country, Chief Protector of Aborigines, George Augustus Robinson, spoke with Yowung-illum-balluk people who provided him with a list of clans occupying adjoining country (on 1 June 1840) .
+Pallanganmiddang local group was also recognised by Yowung-illum-balluk people (around Mansfield/Delatite River).
+When travelling through Yowung-illum-balluk country, Chief Protector of Aborigines, George Augustus Robinson, spoke with Yowung-illum-balluk people who provided him with a list of local groups occupying adjoining country (on 1 June 1840) .
 Contained within this list, headed, ‘Vocabulary: Goulburn blacks at Mt.
-Buller and Crossing Place, May 1840’ is the clear statement ‘Pal.lin.go.mit.tite: this last [clan] at the junction of the Ovens’.
-The ‘junction at the Ovens,’ which was familiar to all ‘overlanders’ at this time was the junction of the Ovens River with the King River, at Wangaratta.
-Also contained within the vocabulary information is a numbered list of adjoining clans [my clarification of modern-day spellings and localities in square brackets]:
+Buller and Crossing Place, May 1840’ is the clear statement ‘Pal.lin.go.mit.tite: this last [local group] at the junction of the Ovens’.
+The ‘junction of the Ovens,’ which was familiar to all ‘overlanders’ at this time was the junction of the Ovens River with the King River, at Wangaratta.
+Also contained within the vocabulary information is a numbered list of adjoining local groups [my clarification of modern-day spellings and localities in square brackets]:

 ‘1.
 Tin.ne.mit.tum; [Djinning-mittang, Mitta Mitta Valley]